-Faux greenery and flowers can be tricky.
+Decorating with faux greenery and flowers can be very hard to get right.
 I have purchased some really bad stuff along the way, and with each regretful purchase, I have learned what works, and what doesn’t.
 Today I’m sharing my favorite faux greenery picks, along with some tips for making them look (almost) real.
 It’s also 20 Minute Decorating, so make sure to stop by the links at the end of the post.

 Favorite Faux Greenery: Preserved Boxwood

 Of all the faux greenery I have ever purchased, preserved boxwood is by far the most realistic.
 It’s actually real boxwood, and there are many different DIY preserving methods.
 The most popular method is using a mixture of glycerin, dye, and citric acid.
 Or you can do what I do, and simply buy the boxwood already preserved!
 I have had my wreaths and garland for several years, and it’s all still bright and beautiful.
 I especially love the wreaths because they can be used anytime of the year.
 Preserved boxwood is an investment at the start, but it pays off by providing years of use and enjoyment.
 (Boxwood sources listed at the end.)